 Flint Animal Cancer Center Radiation Oncology

-The Flint Animal Cancer Center oncology service includes three radiation oncology faculty, four radiation oncology residents, and four radiation oncology technicians.
+The Flint Animal Cancer Center oncology service includes three board-certified radiation oncologists, one medical physicist, four radiation oncology residents, and six radiation oncology technicians.
 They work with a team of medical and surgical oncologists and veterinary technicians to determine the best treatment plan for each pet cancer patient.
 Over the last four decades, Flint Animal Cancer Center radiation oncologists have pioneered several radiation protocols.
 They were the first veterinary oncology service in the U.S. to employ a linear accelerator for treatment of companion animals, the same technology used to treat people, and the first veterinary oncology service in the world to offer Stereotactic Radiation Therapy.
 With the help of clinical trials, today’s faculty continue to develop innovative treatments for pets with cancer.